-A student may appeal against a decision of the GTE Award Board on the following grounds only:
+13.5.1 A student has the right to appeal a decision of the Graduate Training Elements (GTE) Awards Board.
+Such an appeal will only be considered on the following grounds:

-- (i) The examinations were not conducted in accordance with the current regulations as approved by Academic Council. - (ii) There was a material administrative error or a material irregularity in assessment procedures which have made a real and substantial difference to his/her result.
+- i.
+The examinations were not conducted in accordance with the current regulations as approved by Academic Council. - ii.
+There was a material administrative error or a material irregularity in assessment procedures which have made a real and substantial difference to their result.